First Time User? Sign Up Now

 Diffuse large B-cell lymphoma

-Treatment options for newly diagnosed diffuse large B-cell lymphoma may include:
+Treatment of newly diagnosed diffuse large B-cell lymphoma may include:

-Treatment options for recurrent diffuse large B-cell lymphoma may include:
+Treatment of recurrent diffuse large B-cell lymphoma may include:

 Primary Mediastinal B-cell Lymphoma

-Treatment options for newly diagnosed primary mediastinal B-cell lymphoma may include:
+Treatment of newly diagnosed primary mediastinal B-cell lymphoma may include:

-Treatment options for recurrent primary mediastinal B-cell lymphoma may include:
+Treatment of recurrent primary mediastinal B-cell lymphoma may include:

 Lymphoblastic lymphoma may be classified as the same disease as acute lymphoblastic leukemia (ALL).
-Treatment options for lymphoblastic lymphoma may include:
+Treatment of lymphoblastic lymphoma may include:

 Anaplastic Large Cell Lymphoma

-Treatment options for anaplastic large cell lymphoma may include:
+Treatment of anaplastic large cell lymphoma may include:

-Treatment options for recurrent anaplastic large cell lymphoma may include:
+Treatment of recurrent anaplastic large cell lymphoma may include:

 Lymphoproliferative Disease Associated With Immunodeficiency in Children

-Treatment options for lymphoproliferative disease associated with primary immunodeficiency
+Treatment of lymphoproliferative disease associated with primary immunodeficiency

-Treatment options for lymphoproliferative disease in children and adolescents with weakened immune systems may include:
+Treatment of lymphoproliferative disease in children and adolescents with weakened immune systems may include:

-Treatment options for non-Hodgkin lymphoma associated with DNA repair defect syndromes
+Treatment of non-Hodgkin lymphoma associated with DNA repair defect syndromes

-Treatment options for non-Hodgkin lymphoma associated with DNA repair defect syndromes in children may include:
+Treatment of non-Hodgkin lymphoma associated with DNA repair defect syndromes in children may include:

 Treatment with highly active antiretroviral therapy or HAART (a combination of antiretroviral drugs) lowers the risk of non-Hodgkin lymphoma in patients infected with the human immunodeficiency virus (HIV).

-Treatment options for HIV-related non-Hodgkin lymphoma (NHL) in children may include:
+Treatment of HIV-related non-Hodgkin lymphoma (NHL) in children may include:

 For treatment of recurrent disease, treatment options depend on the type of non-Hodgkin lymphoma.